firezone/firezone/README.md

 down the Web UI.
 We recommend a maintenance window of about an hour in case anything goes wrong during the upgrade.

-To upgrade Firezone, simply download the new OS package, install it just as you would for a regular install (`sudo dpkg -i firezone_X.X.X.deb` or `sudo rpm -i firezone_X.X.X.rpm`), and then restart Firezone services with `sudo firezone-ctl restart`.
+To upgrade Firezone, simply download the new OS package, install it over the existing installation with `sudo dpkg -i firezone_X.X.X.deb` or
+`sudo rpm -i firezone_X.X.X.rpm`, and then restart Firezone services with `sudo firezone-ctl restart`.

 Occasionally problems arise.
 If you hit any, please let us know by [filing an